 - Bagel Bean: Specialising in bagels is the aptly named Bagel Bean.
 Located on Lower English Street, their vast menu includes breakfast bagels, lunch bagels and vegetarian options.
 They also offer gluten free bagels.
 There is something for everyone in this café!

-- Groucho’s On The Square: The family-run traditional pub dates back over 400 years to evolve into the European style café-bar that it is today.
+- Groucho’s On The Square: The family-run traditional pub in Richhill village, dates back over 400 years to evolve into the European style café-bar that it is today.
 Modern and classical dishes take pride of place on the menu, while weekly specials reflect the season’s produce.

 - Embers Coffee House and Grill Bar: With a reputation for offering affordable, relaxed casual dining, Embers warmly welcomes the entire family.
 The extensive menu caters for all tastes, from breakfast through to dinner daily.